 The most important ecological network in Gowran is based around the river and adjacent wet woodland.
 It contains rare wetland habitats, supports salmon and bats which have statutory protection, and is considered of national ecological value.
 The river is linked with the candidate Special Area of Conservation (cSAC) associated with the River Barrow and Nore.
 This area provides for flood attenuation.
 Development adjacent to this ecological network which could affect water quality or riparian habitats should be screened for its potential impact on the candidate Special Area of Conservation (cSAC).
-The Council will support the progression of designation of this area as a potential National Heritage Area (pNHA).
+The Council will support designating this area as a proposed Natural Heritage Area (pNHA).